 Complete Listing of Former Maifest Royalty by Year

-Since 1881, a very colorful scene has unfolded in Brenham, Texas each May.
+With roots dating back to the Volksfest of 1874, a very colorful scene has unfolded in Brenham, Texas each May.
 This festival is known as Maifest.
 It is a celebration highlighting our proud German heritage as well as showcasing the youth of our community.
 Except for several years during World War I and World War II, this event has been held annually since 1881 and has evolved into one of the most widely attended festivals in Texas.
 Each year, hundreds of volunteers work countless hours to produce a Junior and Senior parade and coronation along with a fun filled festival which includes a Kinder Village, authentic German tastes and sounds, cooking contests as well as quality musicians from around the state performing on the main stage.

 The Maifest actually begins in January with the announcement of the Junior and Senior royalty.
 Once announced, the monarchs then take their traditional ride through town in the fire truck – a historical reminder that the Brenham Fire Department was the original sponsor of Maifest.
 The Serenade was originally held on Valentine’s Day.
 At that time, it involved a walk to the home of the newly appointed queen where she and her king were serenaded by the Brenham High School Band as they were introduced to the public.
 Although the event no longer includes a walk to the queen’s home, the Brenham High School Band still serenades our royalty as they are introduced along with their court themes.